 What is S3?

 The S3 Shared Shuttle Services Project is part of the Swedish Government’s Innovation Program “Next Generation Travel and Transport” ,and is partly financed by Vinnova through Drive Sweden.
-Autonomous Mobility is the operator of the service, and the project is led by the research institute RISE Viktoria.
+Holo is the operator of the service, and the project is led by the research institute RISE Viktoria.

 Who is involved with the project?

 Partners in the project are Holo, RISE Viktoria, Chalmers University of Technology, Chalmers Real Estate, Älvstranden Utveckling AB, Göteborgs Stads Parkering AB, Karlstaden Utveckling AB, Ericsson, Gothenburg City Traffic Office, Förvaltnings AB Framtiden, Gothenburg City Urban Office, Sunfleet, Volvo Cars, Härryda Municipal and Västtrafik.
 Read more about the different organizations here.

 What does it cost to ride the shuttle?